anamatoso/RANO-classification/README.md

 ### 4. Run Benchmarking Script

-Before runing the `03_benchmarking.py` file you must add a transform class to the monai package.
+Before running the `03_benchmarking.py` file you must add a transform class to the monai package.

 Add the following transformation to the file `./venv/lib/python[VERSION]/site-packages/monai/transforms/utility/dictionary.py` (replace [VERSION] with the one you're using, in my case it was 3.8) in `line 926` and add its name (`SubtractItemsd`) to `line 159`.
 Additionally, add its name also to the file `./venv/lib/python3.8/site-packages/monai/transforms/__init__.py` in `line 622` so that the package is aware of it.